Massage

 Oncology Relaxation Massage

 Swedish massage can make a huge difference when you're going through such a difficult time and it can help restore a better relationship with your body.
 I am trained by Cancer Support Scotland to adjust your treatments in line with your medical history, clinical care plan and personal preference.
 This includes alleviating pain and discomfort of surgical scar tissue or other treatment side effects – as well as providing relief from the emotional and physical symptoms of stress, anxiety and loneliness.
 Individuals who have had massages during cancer treatments have reported a range of positive outcomes such as improved sleep, better quality of life, improvement in mental capacity and alertness, ease of movement and relaxation (Cancer Council NSW, 2014).
 More information about massage and cancer can be found on Cancer Research UK’s website.
-Book Now.

 Introduction to Embodied Touch